haucke/CreateHtmlEmailSignature/ReadMe.md

 After the signature is imported into Mail.app, [the signature disappears](https://github.com/seesolve/CreateHtmlEmailSignature/issues/1).
 This appers to be caused by iCloud's documents and data syncing preferences and is being worked on.

 #### Mavericks, Yosemite, El Capitan, and Sierra (Mac OS 10.9, 10.10, 10.11, and 10.12)
 The script was created using Lion (10.7) and tested on Mountain Lion (10.8).
 I don't have a computer with later versions to test or update the script.
-If you're running one of those versions and would like to help update the script, please [leave a comment](https://github.com/seesolve/CreateHtmlEmailSignature/issues/4).
+If you're running one of those versions and would like to help update the script, please see [Contributing](https://github.com/seesolve/CreateHtmlEmailSignature/blob/master/Contributing.md).

 #### Can’t set UI elements enabled of application to true
 This is an issue with Mavericks and later versions (10.9+).
 [The process for enabling GUI scripting has changed](https://support.apple.com/en-us/HT202802).